Passing Context Between Middleware Steps in Cloudflare

 Symptom: Lost State and Undefined Context Across Middleware Steps

-Developers frequently encounter silent context loss when chaining multiple handlers in Cloudflare Workers or Pages.
+Developers frequently encounter silent context loss when chaining multiple handlers in Cloudflare Workers.
 Downstream steps return undefined for tenant IDs, auth payloads, or feature flags, triggering TypeError exceptions or unexpected 500 responses.
-This occurs because the Middleware Chain Architecture & Request Flow isolates execution contexts by design, and direct property mutation on the Request object is stripped before routing.
+This occurs because the Middleware Chain Architecture & Request Flow isolates execution contexts by design, and direct property mutation on the Request object is dropped silently.

 Diagnostic Indicators:

-• No explicit error thrown until downstream validation fails
+• No explicit error is thrown until downstream validation fails on a missing field.

 Root Cause: V8 Isolate Boundaries, Immutable Requests, and Header Limits

 Cloudflare’s edge runtime enforces strict V8 isolate boundaries per request.
-Global variables do not persist across invocations, and the native Request object is immutable.
-Attempting to attach data via request.myData = value is silently dropped during the routing phase.
-Additionally, custom headers used for context passing are constrained by a 32KB aggregate limit and may trigger cache bypasses if not explicitly keyed.
-Misaligned execution sequences further compound the issue, making it critical to align data attachment with established Middleware Execution Order and Priority standards.
+Global variables do not persist across invocations, and the native Request object is structurally immutable—property assignment is silently discarded during the routing phase.
+Custom headers used for context passing are constrained by header size limits and may trigger cache bypasses if not explicitly managed.
+Misaligned execution sequences further compound the issue; align data attachment with established Middleware Execution Order and Priority standards.

 Technical Limits & Constraints:

-• Cache key mismatch when custom headers are introduced without cf.cacheKey
+• Cache key mismatch when custom headers are introduced without explicit cache management

 Step-by-Step Fix: Implementing Deterministic Context Passing